csaden/csaden.github.io/HackReactor/_posts/2015-07-14-Synergy-and-Backbone.md

 ### What did you learn today?

-All of the tidbits that I have learned about Javascript, including the pseudoclassical inheritance pattern, the keyword "new", the keyword "this", and context, all came together today when learning about Backbone.js.
+All of the tidbits that I have learned about JavaScript, including the pseudo-classical inheritance pattern, the keyword "new", the keyword "this", and context, all came together today when learning about Backbone.js.

 Backbone.js is an MVC framework for separating concerns (models, collections, and views) of an application.
 I'm excited to tackle the next sprint with it.